Team-Uniken/api.relid.uniken.com/source/index.md

    * its target backend coordinate (hostname/IP-address and port number),
    * the access-gateway to connect via, and
    * its locally available access ports
- * An opaque 'coordinate' pointer is also part of this structure, which needs to be supplied in order to stop the service access via API.
+ * An opaque 'service context' pointer is also part of this structure, which needs to be supplied in order to stop the service access via API.
  * The access port structure in turn specifies further details such as -
    * whether the service is started or not,
    * whether the local port is bound to all device network interfaces or not,